emmercm/www/src/blog/patterns-for-structuring-a-unit-test.md

 console.log('All tests passed!');
 ```

-Notice how each of these scenarios only has one "when".
+Notice how each of these scenarios have only one "when".
 If we limit ourselves to only one behavior under test, we're forced to have a clearer purpose for the test.

-There's a secondary benefit that all of a domain's acceptance criteria lives forever in the code's tests, creating a living documentation.
-It can be hard to know what the intended behavior of some systems are, but if the behavior is spelled out in specific language in tests then it should help alleviate some confusion.
+There's a secondary benefit to writing tests this way - all of a domain's acceptance criteria lives forever in the code's tests, creating living documentation.
+It can be hard to know what the intended behavior of some systems is, but if the behavior is spelled out in specific language in tests then it should help alleviate some confusion.

 The _given-when-then_ test style can be used with any testing framework, but there are some that explicitly encourage it with BDD: [Cucumber](https://cucumber.io/), [JBehave](https://cucumber.io/), and [SpecFlow](https://specflow.org/) to name a few.